ifroob/viet-portphotio/DEPLOYMENT.md

 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Connect your GitHub account
-5. Select your "portfolio-backend" repository
+5. Select your "portfolio-app" repository
-6. Railway will automatically detect it's a Python project
+6. Railway will detect the monorepo structure and use the backend configuration

 ### Configure Environment Variables
 1. Go to your Railway project dashboard